Munich: Beers and breweries

-Munich is known for its breweries and the Weissbier (or Weißbier / Weizenbier, wheat beer) is a speciality from Bavaria.
-Helles, a pale lager with a translucent gold colour is the most popular Munich beer today, although it's not old (only introduced in 1895) and is the result of a change in beer tastes.
-Helles has largely replaced Munich's dark beer, Dunkles, which gets its colour from roasted malt.
-It was the typical beer in Munich in the 19th century, but it is now more of a speciality.
-Starkbier is the strongest Munich beer, with 6%–9% alcohol content.
-It is dark amber in colour and has a heavy malty taste.
-It is available and is sold particularly during the Lenten Starkbierzeit (strong beer season), which begins on or before St. Joseph's Day (19 March).
-The beer served at Oktoberfest is a special type of Märzen beer with a higher alcohol content than regular Helles.
+Munich is known for its breweries and Weissbier (wheat beer).
+Helles, a pale lager with a translucent gold color, is the most popular contemporary Munich beer.
+Helles has largely replaced Munich's dark beer, known as Dunkel, which gets its color from roasted malt.
+It was the typical beer in Munich in the 19th century.
+Starkbier is the strongest Munich beer, with a high alcohol content of 6%–9%.
+It is dark amber in color and has a heavy malty taste.
+The beer served at Oktoberfest is a special type of beer with a higher alcohol content.